Submitted Surnames Starting with V

 Arrived from Verkhoturye (city in the Urals, on the river Tura)

-Reduced form of van der Kuylen, a topographic name for someone who lived by a pit or hole, or a habitational name for someone from Kuil in East Flanders or Kuilen in Limburg.
+Reduced form of van der Kuylen, a topographic name derived from kuil "pit, quarry, hole in the ground", or a habitational name for someone from Kuil in East Flanders or Kuilen in Limburg.

 Verlaine French, French (Belgian)